History

 • To distinguish between historical facts and the interpretation of those facts

-• To understand that events have a multiplicity of causes and that historical explanation is provisional, debatable and sometimes controversial
+• To understand that events have a multiplicity of causes, and that historical explanation is provisional, debatable and sometimes controversial

 Special Educational Needs Disability (SEND) / Pupil Premium / Higher Attainers

-All children will have Quality First Teaching.
-Any children with identified SEND or in receipt of pupil premium funding may have work additional to and different from their peers in order to access the curriculum dependent upon their needs.
+All children will have Ordinarily Available Inclusive Practice (OAIP).
+Any children with identified SEND or in receipt of Pupil Premium funding may have work additional to and different from their peers in order to access the curriculum dependent upon their needs.
 As well as this, our school offers a demanding and varied curriculum, providing children with a range of opportunities in order for them to reach their full potential and consistently achieve highly from their starting points.

 Implementation